-Pterois is a genus mainly occupying benthic habitats and can be found in the marine reef areas [12].
-P. russelli has been recoded from almost all of the coastal states of India, West Bengal, Orissa, Andhra Pradesh, Tamil Nadu, Kerala, Goa, Gujrat [11].
-And all this states except west Bengal has reef areas and for that reason finding P. russelii from this areas would not raise any question regarding its presence.
-As for the state of West Bengal, P. russelii has been reportd from Digh and which is a typically marine side and so it is possible to find the species there.
-Although evident is also there of P. russelli being present from muddy substratum, but it is quite uncommon or rare to find this species from a mangrove habitat [13].
-As also previously mentioned only one Pterois species is present from Indian mangroves.
-Sen et al., 2021 reported such a reef fish named Abudefduf vaigiensis (Quoy & Gaimard, 1825) from the Indian Sunderban and raised a question about the presence of hidden rocky substratum in the area [14].
-But there collection locality is far south in Sunderban, but Canning (present collection) is almost 80 km northwards in the Sunderban and siltation is far high at this point of Matla river and thus P. russelii favoring muddy substratum may be a reason behind this finding from an mangrove ecosystem.
-As for the Matla river, it is only getting water from the sea, almost acting like a backwater system and fresh water mixing is very less during the winter season and during this collection time the salinity was quite high compared to the other time as it was during high tide and a winter season when the rainfall is less making fresh water discharge even less and raising the salinity.
-During the collection time temperature is also higher than the normal (IMDhttp://imdkolkata.gov.in/acwc/rfdistribution/view), so it might have been possible that the fish is coming far from south, directly from the sea.
-Therefore, these raises a question on how much pure marine species are coming, inland to this far distance from sea and how they are tolerating a high level of salinity variation?
-To answer this question, further investigation by collecting data on ichthyofaunal diversity as well as physio-chemical data on different river channels are required.
+Pterois is a genus mainly occupying benthic habitatsand can be found in the marine reef areas [12].P. russellihas been recorded from almost all of the coastal states of India, West Bengal, Orissa, Andhra Pradesh, Tamil Nadu, Kerala, Goa, and Gujrat [11].
+And all this thesestates except west West Bengal hashavereef areas and for that reason finding, P. russeliifrom this these areas would not raise any question regarding its presence.
+As for the state of West Bengal, P. russelii has been reported from Digh and which is a typically marine side and so it is possible to find the species there.
+Although evidence also there of P. russelli being present from the muddy substratum, but it is quite uncommon or rare to find this species from ina mangrove habitat [13].
+As also previously mentioned only one Pterois species is present from inIndian mangroves. al..
+2021 reported such reef fish Abudefdufvaigiensis(Quoy&Gaimard, 1825) from the Indian Sunderban and raised a question about the presence of hidden rocky substratum in the area [14].
+But there their collection locality is far south in Sunderban, but Canning (present collection) is almost 80 km northwards in the Sunderban and siltation is far high at this point of Matla river and thus P. russelii favoring muddy substratum may be a reason behind this finding from an mangrove ecosystem.
+As for the Matla river, it is only getting water from the sea, almost acting like a backwater system and freshwater mixing is very less during the winter season and during this collection time, the salinity was quite high compared to the other time as it was during high tide and a winter season when the rainfall is less making freshwater discharge even less and raising the salinity.
+During collection temperature is also higher than the normal the time http://imdkolkata.gov.in/acwc/rfdistribution/view), so it might have been possible that the fish is coming far from the south, directly from the sea.
+Therefore, these this raises a the question on ofhow much manypure marine species are coming, inland to this far distance from the sea and how they are tolerating a high level of salinity variation?
+To answer this question, further investigation by collecting data on ichthyofaunal diversity as well as physio-chemical data on different river channels are isrequired.

-Sunderban being such an productive ecosystem harbors a lot of fish fauna and even 70 percent of Sunderbans financial support has been drawn from aquatic natural resources.
+Sunderban being such an productive ecosystem harborsa lot of fish fauna and even 70 percent of Sunderbans financial support has been drawn from aquatic natural resources.
 A lot of work has been done to study the ichthyofaunal resources from several decades ago.
 However, even now this new record provides an evidence of inadequate data.
-Therefore, a long term and continuous study to record the Ichthyofaunal diversity would be necessary for understanding the long-term effects on the ecosystem and ichthyofaunal resources.
-This study reports the presence of P. russelii from Sunderban Biosphere Reserve as well as from Indian mangroves and adds to the rockfishes diversity catalogue of Indian Mangroves.
+Therefore, a long-long-term and continuous study to record the Ichthyofaunal diversity would be necessary for understanding the long-term effects on the ecosystem and ichthyofaunal resources.
+This study reports the presence of P. russeliifromSunderban Biosphere Reserve as well as from Indian mangroves and adds to the rockfishes diversity catalogue of Indian Mangroves.